On the Silver Globe (film)

-On the Silver Globe (Na srebrnym globie) is a 1988 Polish epic surrealist science fiction arthouse film written and directed by Andrzej Żuławski, adapted from The Lunar Trilogy by his grand-uncle, Jerzy Żuławski.
+On the Silver Globe (Na srebrnym globie) is a 1988 Polish science fiction film written and directed by Andrzej Żuławski, adapted from The Lunar Trilogy by his grand-uncle, Jerzy Żuławski.
 Starring Andrzej Seweryn, Jerzy Trela, Iwona Bielska, Jan Frycz, Henryk Bista, Grażyna Deląg and Krystyna Janda, the plot follows a team of astronauts who land on an uninhabited planet and form a society.
 Many years later, a single astronaut is sent to the planet and becomes a messiah.

 Production took place from 1976 to 1977, but was interrupted by the Polish authorities.
-The film's budget is estimated to be at least PLN 58 million.
-Many years later, Żuławski was able to finish his film, although not in the format originally intended.
-On the Silver Globe premiered at the 1988 Cannes Film Festival, and has received critical acclaim.
+The budget is estimated to be at least PLN 58 million.
+Many years later, Żuławski was able to finish his film, although not as originally intended.
+On the Silver Globe premiered at the 1988 Cannes Film Festival, and has received consistent critical acclaim.